vaishnaaaaaaaaa/Pizza_sales_project/README.md

 # 🍕 Pizza Sales Analysis with SQL

 ## 📊 Short Description
-SQL-based analysis of pizza sales data to uncover key trends in revenue, customer behavior, and product performance.
+This project explores and analyzes sales data from a pizza store using SQL.
+The goal is to uncover insights related to customer behavior, sales trends, and operational performance to support data-driven decision-making.

 ## 📌 Objective